 The Palace of the Electors

-But Heidelberg had also in centuries past led the way to new architectural ambitions.
-The gem of Heidelberg is the mighty castle ruin overlooking the city.
-It is a monument that inspires both awe and melancholy, or so thought the romantics of the 19th century, famously including the US author Mark Twain.
+The now ruined palace rising above the hill was once an artistically ambitious project that projected the Renaissance into the Rhineland.
+Today it is a monument that inspires both awe and melancholy, as so the romantics of the 19th century thought, famously including the US author Mark Twain.
 It is also a landmark in the architectural development of Germany, featuring the oldest surviving examples of Renaissance architecture on German soil, and whose great gardens contributed greatly to the development of court garden culture.

-The Electoral palace has its roots in a late medieval castle complex, likely completed around 1300, when the Palatinate passed into the hands of the Wittelsbach dynasty.
-The city of Heidelberg itself was relatively young by this point, having been raised to the county capital only in 1225 when court arrived from Bacharach on the Middle-Rhine.
-As a result, the castled remained small and was deemed insufficient in 1401, when King Ruprecht III ordered the castle transformed into a palace worthy of his stature.
-The remains of his medieval palace are still visible in the pointed arches of the Ruprechtsbau.
+The Electoral Palace has its roots in a late medieval castle complex, likely completed around 1300, when the Palatinate passed into the hands of the Wittelsbach dynasty.
+The city of Heidelberg was relatively young by this point, having been raised to the county capital only in 1225 when the court arrived from Bacharach on the Middle Rhine.
+As a result, the castle remained small and was thus deemed insufficient in 1401, when King Ruprecht III ordered the castle transformed into a palace worthy of his stature.
+The remains of his medieval Palace are still visible in the pointed arches of the Ruprechtsbau.

 The most architecturally significant components of the Palace are the Ottheinrichsbau and the Friedrichsbau, both early examples of the German Renaissance.
-Of course, by the end of the 15th century when both buildings were constructed, the renaissance had been underway for almost a century in Italy.
+Of course, by the end of the 15th century, when both buildings were finished, the Renaissance had been underway for almost a century in Italy.
 Both buildings would better be described as part of the Mannerist movement, evident in the allegorical program of statues from Greek mythology representing the Elector.
-The composition reflects the Renaissance view of an organized universe, the figures at the base representing human achievement, such as military conquest, overlooked by Christian virtues such as justice and loyalty, themselves governed by God and the higher powers of nature and fate.
+The composition reflects the Renaissance view of an organized universe, the figures at the base representing human achievement, such as military conquest, overlooked by Christian virtues, such as justice and loyalty on the next level, themselves governed by God and the higher powers of nature and fate at the top.

-Though both buildings would be destroyed by the French, preserving only their facades, the Friedrichsbau would be rebuilt before religious conflict in the city saw the Elector abandon the reconstruction effort.
-The interiors of the Friedrichsbau are, however, not original to the time period.
-Though some furnishings date to the reconstruction, most are 19th century interpretations of what the interior would have looked like prior to the French sack of the castle.
+Though the French would destroy both the Ottheinrichsbau and the Friedrichsbau, the Prince-Elector began the reconstruction of this Palace almost immediately afterward.
+This reconstruction would be given up shortly after, as the Catholic Prince-Elector was evicted from the predominantly Protestant city.
+However, the interiors of the reconstructed Friedrichsbau are not original to the time period.
+Though some furnishings date to the reconstruction, most are 19th-century interpretations of what the interior would have looked like before the French sack of the castle.
 Overall, the effect is quite tasteful and worth a visit if you have the time to spare.
-Though, I think a visit to the interior may underwhelm somewhat, and can be skipped without worry.

 The Reconstruction Begins

-- Local Traditions: The use of traditional styles from the Lower Neckar and Upper Rhine dominated in the immediate months following the return of the civilian population.
+- Local Traditions: The use of traditional styles from the region

 Other than the elector himself, perhaps the most important figure in this story is the Court Architect Johann Adam Breunig.
 He would design most of the buildings that we will be looking at in this article.
-It is also rather appropriate that his death in 1727 corresponds with the move of the capital to Mannheim, thus largely ending the story of reconstruction in Heidelberg.
+It is also rather appropriate that his death in 1727 corresponds with the capital’s move to Mannheim, thus largely ending the reconstruction story in Heidelberg.

 Stage One: Local Traditions

-The first buildings to be reconstructed after the war ended in 1697 followed traditional wooden-frame designs from the region.
-In particular, this style of gable construction with an open facade facing the street, dates back to the middle ages and was popular in Swabia and Württemberg among other places (e.g. Tübingen is perhaps the best example of this cityscape).
-The buildings from this period reflect to some extent how Heidelberg would have appeared in previous centuries, and in at least one case (Zum Seppl) is built on the original medieval foundations of the previous building.
+The first buildings reconstructed after the war ended in 1697 followed traditional wooden-frame designs from the region.
+In particular, this style of gable construction, with an open facade facing the street, dates back to the middle ages and was popular in Swabia and Württemberg (e.g. Tübingen is perhaps the best example of this cityscape).
+The buildings from this period reflect some extent, how Heidelberg would have appeared in previous centuries, and at least one case (Zum Seppl) is built on the original medieval foundations of the previous building.

 It’s unlikely that many buildings of this style were completed before the Elector began to plan for a unified reconstruction effort.